treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
+      --first-parent   follow only the first parent commit upon seeing a merge commit
   -h, --help           help for annotate
   -r, --recursive      recursively annotate all entries under a given path or prefix
 ```